logicalclocks/logicalclocks.github.io/docs/setup_installation/common/dashboard.md

 Terminating the cluster will destroy it and delete all the resources that were automatically created during the cluster creation.
 To be sure that you are not terminating a cluster by accident you will be asked to confirm that you want to terminate the cluster.
 To confirm the termination, check the check box and click on __Terminate__.

 !!!
-Note
+Warning
-    Terminating a cluster does not delete or empty the bucket associated with the cluster.
-This is because this bucket is needed to restore a backup.
+    Terminating a cluster does not delete or empty the bucket and the container registry associated with the cluster.
+This is because backups may be stored in them.
 You can find more information about backups in the [backup documentation](./backup.md).

 <p align="center">
   <figure>